-Once the tyre is correctly inflated. remove the kit: slowly unscrew the inflation end piece 3 to prevent any product spatter and store the container in plastic packaging to prevent product leaks
+Once the tyre is correctly inflated, remove the kit: slowly unscrew the inflation adapter 1 to prevent any repair product from escaping and store the container in plastic packaging to prevent the product from escaping.

-- Affix the driving recommendation label to the dashboard where it can easily be seen by the driver: - Put the kit away. - At the end of this initial inflation operation, air will still escape from the tyre.
+- Affix the driving recommendation label to the dashboard where it can easily be seen by the driver; - Put the kit away. - At the end of this initial inflation operation, air will still escape from the tyre.
 You must drive a short distance in order to seal the hole. - Start immediately and drive at between 12 and 40 mph (20 and 60 km/h) in order to distribute the product evenly in the tyre and, after driving for 2 miles (3 km), stop and check the pressure. - If the pressure is greater than 1.3 bar but less than the recommended pressure (refer to the label affixed to the edge of the driver's door), readjust it.
 Otherwise, please contact an authorised dealer: the tyre cannot be repaired.